 Internet: ads, browsing, social media, online accounts

 Use a web browser that supports ad-blocking extensions, and configure them properly.
-I use Firefox with Adblock Plus (ABP), NoScript, and Smart Referer (and waiting for RequestPolicy Continued to support Firefox Quantum).
+I use Firefox with uBlock Origin (or Adblock Plus), NoScript, CanvasBlocker, and Smart Referer.
 This requires a lot of configuration, but it does a great job of blocking ads and speeding up page loads.
-Google Chrome also supports some of these extensions. uBlock Origin is also great instead of ABP.
+Google Chrome also supports some of these extensions.

 Go to your Google Account Privacy Settings and opt out of web, search, and location history.
 Better yet, walk through all the privacy settings of all your online accounts and turn off everything you don’t like.

 Change your digital camera settings to not embed GPS information into photos/videos (and don’t give the camera app permission to access location services).
 Unless you need an alibi, that is.

 If you want to use Facebook but think it’s annoying, try Social Fixer.
 It can be a standalone extension or run as a GreaseMonkey/Tampermonkey script.
 It has a ton of features that make Facebook tolerable.

 Don’t post your face online, don’t let friends tag you, don’t use your real name (and educate your friends).
 Your social media presence will be screened by your employers, your government, and your enemies.
 Is Enemy of the State science fiction?

 Use application firewalls on all devices (Comodo, ZoneAlarm, NoRoot Firewall, Little Snitch, etc) to prevent offline applications from getting online.
 These can also protect you from (or warn you about) some viruses and trojans when they attempt to connect.